Simply contact ourselves on 07805 291250 or email us at email@example.com

 If you are a group, please suggest a date and time when you are all available to view the property – this saves us disturbing the current tenants more than is necessary.
 We always give our tenants at least 24 hours notice of any visits and start our viewings from 11am onwards.
 We will then meet you at the property, show you around and answer any questions you may have.
 We try to give you the opportunity to speak to the current tenants in private so you can ask them for their opinion of us as landlords.
 Please remember to bring a notepad/pen and also a camera as you may be able to take photographs with the permission of the current occupiers.

 Please note that The Immigration Act 2014 came into force on the 1st February 2016.
-Section 22 of this Act requires that landlords/letting agents renting property from this date have to check the “Right to Rent” status of all tenants and take copies of documentation for their records.
-The copied documentation is then kept on file for 1 year after the end of the tenancy.
+Section 22 of this Act requires anyone renting property from this date to check the “Right to Rent” status of all tenants and take copies of documentation for their records.
+The documentation is then kept on file for 1 year after the end of the tenancy.

 It is an Assured Shorthold Tenancy Agreement (AST) which has been prepared by the Leeds Property Association’s specialist Solicitor.
+It is fully compliant with the Tenant Fees Act 2019.
 The contract runs from 1st July until 30th June for 52 weeks.
 The contract checking services at Unipol, Leeds University Student Union, Leeds Beckett Students Union and Leeds Trinity University College are all familiar with this contract.
-A sample copy of the AST is available on our website in the Documents section.
 Contact details are as follows:

 Tel: 0113 2430169